wetmore/Ruby-Anagrams/README.md

 ----

 ```
-ruby anagram.rb
+ruby anagram.rb [options] [word]
 ```

+Where word is what you want to anagram (if provided - you will be prompted if it isn't provided on the command line.

 The anagrams are checked against a dictionary.
 By default, the program looks first in /usr/share/dict/words, which is the location in OS X. If that doesn't exist, it checks for /usr/dict/words.
-You can provide your own dictionary file with ```ruby anagram.rb DICTSRC``` where DICTSRC is the source of the file you want to use.
+You can provide your own dictionary file with ```ruby anagram.rb -d DICTSRC``` where DICTSRC is the source of the file you want to use.